 / Selects from the root node

 /cardset Selects the root element cardset

-cardset/card Selects all the card nodes that are children of cardset
+cardset/card Selects all the card grandchildren from the cardset children of the contex

 The following expression selects all the card nodes under cardset node.

 '''

 path := XPath for: '/cardset/card'.

 path in: tree.

 '''